crafty-monster/rocky/README.md

 # Installation

 You will need [Docker](https://docs.docker.com/get-docker/) installed since this project is an extra UI for docker that manages minecraft server containers.
+A bit like Portainer but specific to Minecraft docker images.

 It has been developed using version `1.19.03` but any newer version should work fine.